Merri railway station

-Merri railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+Merri station is a railway station operated by Metro Trains Melbourne on the Mernda line, which is part of the Melbourne rail network.
 It serves the north-eastern suburb of Northcote, in Melbourne, Victoria, Australia.
 Merri station is a ground level unstaffed station, featuring two side platforms.
 It opened on 8 October 1889, with the current station provided in 1910.

 Initially opened as Northcote, the station was given its current name of Merri on 10 December 1906.